biggie-boss/LoreRim/README.md

 ### Survival Mode Changes

+- Bags of Holding only give +10 carry weight each in survival mode
 - Made Hot variants of CC fishing food recipes consistent with LoreRim (just base food + 1 troll fat)
 - Fortify warmth from food is now much shorter and cold is not restored as significantly.
 No more spamming food to completely bypass cold mechanics.
 Hot variants give triple of cold variants.
 - Eating Food now gives overall less hunger restored.
 Very small food gives extremely little hunger restored (you aren't gonna survive off of just cabbage).